FAQ about financial aid eligibility

 The U.S. Department of Education has determined that you have received federal aid at multiple schools within a short period of time.

 We are required to review your academic records to confirm that when you received federal grants, you also earned credit hours.

 - If we cannot confirm you have earned credits, we may ask you to submit a college transcript from each school you attended.

 - If we confirm that you did not earn credits at one or more schools, you will be required to submit an explanation and supporting documentation.
 Check your requirements in Academica.

-- You will also be required to submit a plan of work showing the courses you will take in order to graduate.
+- You will also be required to submit an academic plan or a plan of work showing the courses you will take in order to graduate.

 Will I lose my aid?

 You may lose your aid eligibility if you cannot provide supporting documentation to prove you are using federal aid to earn a degree or complete an eligible program of study.

 Use the unusual enrollment history form to demonstrate your eligibility.